Over the years, members of the Incubator have contributed to the generation of real companies and licensed biotech. See examples below.

 2015-17: Epigenetic engineering platform

-The HBI focused on a platform technology for reprogramming the body’s own pre-existing genome to permanently correct aberrant gene expression that leads to abnormal function and disease.
+The Incubator focused on a platform technology for reprogramming the body’s own pre-existing genome to permanently correct aberrant gene expression that leads to abnormal function and disease.
 Using epigenetic engineering, the scientists at Dana Farber Cancer Institute in Dr. Carl Novina’s lab designed a split enzyme methylase system (“SEME”) that can be used both ex-vivo and with systemic administration to alter the expression of genes that can cause a wide range of diseases from blood disorders to cancer.
-Working with this epigenetic reprogramming platform technology developed in Dr. Novina's laboratory, HBI members performed due diligence on genetic targets and indications and presented their findings.
+Working with this epigenetic reprogramming platform technology developed in Dr. Novina's laboratory, Incubator members performed due diligence on genetic targets and indications and presented their findings.
 Product profile sheets were produced for the leading indications and a business plan was completed for this novel first-in-class epigenetic engineering platform.
-The work of HBI members helped contribute to the technology eventually being optioned to Flagship Pioneering.
+The work of Incubator members helped contribute to the technology eventually being optioned to Flagship Pioneering.

 2014-15: Engineering the gut microbiome